-Available on the download album ‘H’ via Amazon and iTunes
+Available on the album ‘H’ via Amazon and iTunes

 IAMAMIWHOIAMI is the enigmatic electronic multimedia project fronted by Jonna Lee.
 From her first full length album ‘Kin’, ‘Drops’ is uptempo but almost trancelike.
 The beats are subtle with just layers of ice and chill to compliment.
 The clattering fits of noise and metallic textures add to the hypnotism.
 Jonna Lee’s piercing larynx will polarise listeners but this is Nordic weirdness in all its wonderful glory.

-Available on the CD ‘Kin’ via Co-Operative Music/To Whom It May Concern
+Available on the album ‘Kin’ via Co-Operative Music/To Whom It May Concern

 INJE Kofein I CO2

 Hailing from Belgrade and featuring the nucleus of vocalist Jelena Miletić and instrumentalist Jovan Vesić, INJE have had the pleasure of supporting HURTS and FAITHLESS in their home country.
 Their chromatic East European charge will almost certainly please followers of LADYTRON.
-The excellent ‘Kofein I CO2’ from their EP ‘Protok’ is sort of DUBSTAR in Serbo-Croat meets DAVID LYNCH soundtrack with some sparing guitar work by Marko Ignjatović.
-It possesses an aural magnetism that is gorgeously layered with an air of wispy innocence.
+The excellent ‘Kofein I CO2’ from their EP ‘Protok’ is sort of DUBSTAR in Serbo-Croat meets DAVID LYNCH soundtrack, possessing an aural magnetism that is gorgeously layered with an air of wispy innocence.

 Available as a free download from http://inje.rs/